 The infrastructure for Agari Customer Protect (cp.agari.com) and Enterprise Protect (ep.agari.com) is redundantly hosted on multiple Availability Zones (AZ) within Amazon Web Service’s (AWS) US-West2 (OR) Public Cloud Region.
-All software maintenance and configuration activities are conducted by Agari employees, primarily from our corporate offices in San Mateo, California and Raleigh, North Carolina.
+All software maintenance and configuration activities are conducted by Agari employees, primarily from our corporate offices in Foster City, California and Raleigh, North Carolina.

 We employ a multi-tenant architecture using logical access controls both within the application and at the database layer to ensure the necessary separation between customers.
 We leverage AWS for the security and scalability of the cloud and Agari personnel handle the security and scalability of our systems hosted within the cloud.
 Agari customers are provided with the roles and privileges needed to manage their own data and users at the application level.